Law reform in other jurisdictions

 2 May 2024: The Commission is reviewing WA’s Guardian and Administration legislation.

 Te Aka Matua o te Ture/ New Zealand Law Commission30 September 2024.
-Te Aka Matua o te Ture | Law Commission has today published its Terms of Reference for its review of hate crime laws.
+Te Aka Matua o te Ture | Law Commission has published its Terms of Reference for its review of hate crime laws.
+The terms of reference for this project are now available in 18 languages and various accessible formats.
 For the purpose of this review, ‘hate crime’ means conduct that is already a criminal offence under New Zealand law and, additionally, is carried out because of hatred or hostility toward a group of people who share a common characteristic (such as race, colour, nationality, religion, gender or sex, gender identity, sexual orientation, age or disability).
 The review will consider whether the law should be changed to create new hate-motivated offences,as recommended in recommendation 39 of the Report of the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain on 15 March 2019.
-In doing so, it will consider whether current law in Aotearoa New Zealand adequately responds to hate crime and whether any issues should be addressed through legislative or operational measures.
 Public consultations will take place in early 2025.

 This project will not consider the law relating to hate speech.
 A review of hate speech was on the Law Commission’s work programme but has been withdrawn by the Minister Responsible for the Law Commission.

 27 June 2024.
 Te Aka Matua o te Ture | Law Commission has published an Issues Paper in its review of protections in the Human Rights Act 1993 for people who are transgender, people who are non-binary and people who have an innate variation of sex characteristics.
-The Issues Paper is designed to support public consultation.
-It provides some background and context to the review, identifies and explores potential options for reform and poses some questions.
-The Commission is accepting submissions until 5pm on Thursday 5 September 2024.
+The Issues Paper provides some background and context to the review, identifies and explores potential options for reform and poses some questions.
+A large number of submissions were received.
+The final report is due in mid-2025.

-Law Commission of England and Wales8 October 2024: The Law Commission has published a consultation paper on disabled children’s social care law and whether it meets the needs of disabled children and their families.
+8 October 2024: The Law Commission has published a consultation paper on disabled children’s social care law and whether it meets the needs of disabled children and their families.

 3 October 2024: Burial laws.
 Old graves could be reused, and closed burial grounds could be reopened to help manage the shortage of burial space, under proposals made by the Law Commission.